Keyboard shortcuts

 Cross-Platform Standards

-The integration follows established cross-platform directory standards:
+The dirs crate follows established cross-platform directory standards:

 Linux (XDG Base Directory Specification)